A Complete Understanding of Capital Gains Tax

 - Capital losses can offset capital gains – If you sell something for less than its basis, you can use this capital loss to offset a capital gain.
 Capital losses from investments other than the sale of personal property can be used in this way.
 Make sure you avoid clogged losses as these can create complications if done incorrectly.

 There are plenty of other things to know about capital gains tax.
 As always, hiring a personal tax accountant or a tax accountant or even scheduling appointments with accountants in London will help tremendously.
-The cost you incur availing a tax accountants services is negligible compared to the amount saved in the long-run.
+The cost you incur availing a tax accountants services is negligible compared to the amount saved in the long run.

 Clear House Accountants are specialist Accountants in London who have acquired years of experience helping clients reduce tax while improving business growth.
-Speak to us if you have a tax liability which you would like sorted out in the most efficient and effective manner.
+Speak to us if you have a tax liability that you would like sorted out in the most efficient and effective manner.

 Anam has a degree in accounting from the Prestigious St John’s University, and works as a senior director in Clear House.

 Before working in Clear House, Anam worked in various commercial roles, the last one being the VP Operations for a prestigious business organisation,working on improving the organisation’s operational efficiency, growth and high level client management.